uusammmaa/Medical-Instrument-Simulator-/README.md

 - Connect GitHub repository to Vercel for automatic deployments
 - Each push to main branch will trigger a production deployment
 - Pull requests will create preview deployments

+**Current Development Workflow:**
+- Active development on `distortion-start-right` branch
+- Recent focus on signal distortion and performance optimization
+- Ready for merge to main branch after testing

 **Performance Optimization:**
 - The app uses Next.js 15 with Turbopack for faster builds